MGRESA Alternative Preparation for Educational Leadership Program (APEL)

 What is APEL?

-APEL is a two tiered, alternative preparation post-baccalaureate program designed for individuals who have not prepared as leaders in a traditional leadership preparation program.
+APEL is a two tiered, alternative preparation post-baccalaureate certification program designed for individuals who have not prepared as leaders in a traditional leadership preparation program.
 Candidates’ earlier academic preparation and life experiences are recognized as they work within their schools and districts to meet requirements for Georgia Leadership certification, but not a degree.

 Tier 1 prepares candidates for entry-level leadership positions that include school level positions below the principal and system level positions that do not supervise principals.
 Upon entry into the program, Tier I candidates are issued a three (3) year non-renewable leadership certificate that may be converted to a professional leadership certificate when requirements are met.